mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/remove-outlook-web-app-mailbox-policy.md

 ---

-# Remove an Outlook on the web mailbox policy from Exchange Online
+# Remove a mailbox policy from Exchange Online for Outlook on the web and the new Outlook for Windows

-You can remove an Outlook on the web mailbox policy (formerly known as an Outlook Web App mailbox policy) from an Exchange Online organization by using either the Exchange admin center (EAC) or Exchange Online PowerShell.
+You can remove a mailbox policy from Outlook on the web (formerly known as an Outlook Web App mailbox policy) and the new Outlook for Windows using either the Exchange admin center (EAC) or Exchange Online PowerShell.

 **Note**: Don't remove the built-in mailbox policy named OwaMailboxPolicy-Default.